 Questions especially for older children or adults may include:

-Have you experienced difficulty with normal tasks or job-related work?
+Have you had difficulty with normal tasks or job-related work?

-Are you or is your child being treated for any other medical conditions?
+Are you or is your child being treated for other medical conditions?

 Have you or your child recently begun a new medication?